ericmjl/art-of-effective-scientific-communication/slides.md

 # main ideas

-1. Your idea should be communicated as simply as possible, but no simpler than necessary.
+1. Communicate your idea as simply as possible, but no simpler than necessary.
-1. You will need a safe space and time to develop your thoughts.
+1. Find a safe space and time to develop your thoughts.
-1. You will want to strategically select colleagues to help give you feedback
+1. Strategically select colleagues to help give you feedback.
+1. Multiple rounds of rewriting is inevitable.

 # simplicity